How Do You Subtract Whole Numbers

 • Standard Algorithm: This is the most common method taught in schools.
 It involves writing the numbers vertically, aligning the place values, and subtracting column by column, regrouping as needed.

 • Counting Back: This method is useful for subtracting small numbers.
 Start with the minuend and count backward by the amount of the subtrahend.
-For example, to solve 8 - 3, start at 8 and count back three numbers: 7, 6, 5.
+Here's one way to look at it: to solve 8 - 3, start at 8 and count back three numbers: 7, 6, 5.
 So, 8 - 3 = 5.

 • Number Line: A number line can visually represent subtraction.
 Start at the minuend and move to the left by the amount of the subtrahend.
 The number you land on is the difference.